AndrewDMorgan/Note-Manager/README.md

  * Hopefully so many other features I haven't though of

 ## Recently Updated
  * Added functionality to the note and sub-note completion buttons
  * You can press escape to stop typing (when creating a note/sub-note/note board)

 ## Bugs
+ * Fixed a bug to do with moving and creating notes and then completing them, it was mixing up the id's and calculating stuff wrong
  * No problematic bugs so far, knock on wood